risingstar2018/zusEngine/database/SQLstatements.md

-This file contains proposed SQL that implements queries and actions for the Omniwallet database.
+This file contains proposed SQL that implements queries and actions for the Zuswallet database.

 ## Queries
 ### Get the encrypted Wallet for a Wallet ID